Raimondo Lanza di Trabia: Biography

 Raimondo Lanza di Trabia was born in a little town of Lombardy, from an underground relation between the Sicilian prince Giuseppe Lanza Branciforte, belonging to the ancient Lanza family, and a Venetian noblewoman, Maddalena Papadopoli Aldobrandini.
-Thanks to his paternal grandmother, Giulia Florio, he was legitimised and raised by his paternal grandparents in Palermo, in the family residence of Palazzo Butera.
+Thanks to his paternal grandmother, Giulia Florio it, he was legitimised and raised by his grandparents in Palermo, in the family residence of Palazzo Butera.

 In 1936 he served as volunteer in the Italian Army during the Spanish Civil War and took part in the Battle of Guadalajara.
 During the first years of the World War II he served as an Army officer and secret agent.
 He opened a secret communication channel with the Allies.
 After the Armistice of Cassibile Lanza di Trabia served as sidekick of the General Giacomo Carboni and liaison officer.
 He enrolled with Office of Strategic Services and collaborated with British and American Intelligence.

 Jet setter and bon vivant, he was friend with Galeazzo Ciano, Gianni Agnelli and his sister Susanna and, after the war, Giuseppe Tomasi di Lampedusa, Luchino Visconti, Aristotle Onassis and the Persian Shah Mohammad Reza Pahlavi.
 According to his biographers, Lanza di Trabia had relations with Rita Hayworth and Carroll Baker.

 After the war he studied in England and then moved to Paris in order to undertake the diplomatic career.
 He became chairman of U.S. Palermo on 26 January 1951.
 He brought to Palermo some talented players, like Helge Bronée, but terminated his presidency on 30 June 1952, just one year after assuming the office.
 He also took part in the Targa Florio race.

 In 1953 Lanza di Trabia married the actress Olga Villi and had two daughters, Venturella (1953) and Raimonda (1955).
 Lanza di Trabia died under suspicious circumstances on 30 November 1954, falling from the window of a hotel in Rome.
 The singer Domenico Modugno dedicated the song "Vecchio frac" to him.